|IT Based Tactics||✓|

-Winchester is a city of approximately 26,000 residents, located along Virginia’s northwestern border about 25 miles south of Martinsburg, West Virginia.
-It is the county seat of Frederick County, VA.
-Local law enforcement and residents have reported problems related to prostitution in the city, with activities often concentrated in and around adult-oriented businesses (such as massage parlors) and hotel prostitution arranged over the internet.
+Winchester is a city of approximately 28,000 residents in northern Virginia, located in the Shenandoah Valley along Virginia’s northwestern border about 25 miles south of Martinsburg, West Virginia.
+It is the county seat of Frederick County.
+Local law enforcement and residents have reported problems related to prostitution in the city, with activities often concentrated in and around illicit massage businesses and hotel prostitution arranged over the internet.
 For example, in October, 2016 five women were arrested during a prostitution sting that included the cooperation of several regional law enforcement agencies.
 The Winchester Police Department’s Criminal Investigations Division had undercover officers arrange to meet the women at a local hotel via the internet and other electronic means.
-The women were charged with solicitation of prostitution.
+They each were charged with solicitation of prostitution.
+In response to a survey conducted in 2021 by the NCOSE team for a National Institute of Justice grant to update and expand Demand Forum (Grant #2020-75-CX-0011), representatives from the Frederick County Sheriff’s Office reported that they had collaborated with the local FBI I-81 Human Trafficking Task Force to address exploitation in the area.

-To address problems associated with prostitution, the Winchester Police Department has conducted at least two stings targeting sex buyers.
-In summer 2006, officers responded to citizens’ complaints about a spike in prostitution activity in the North Cameron Street area of the city and sent both male and female officers undercover as decoy johns and prostituted women.
+To address problems associated with prostitution, the Winchester Police Department has conducted street-level and web-based reverse stings targeting sex buyers.
+In the 2021 survey, a representative from the Frederick County Sheriff’s Office reported stings were conducted in the city about once a year prior to the Covid-19 pandemic.
+In the summer of 2006, officers responded to citizens’ complaints about a spike in prostitution activity in the North Cameron Street area of the city and sent both male and female officers undercover as decoy sex buyers and prostituted women.
 Six individuals, including three sex buyers, were arrested as a result.
 All had their names and arrest photos published by local media outlets.

 In April 2014, WPD officers conducted a web-based reverse sting resulting in the arrest of 11 sex buyers.
 Following the investigation, a WPD spokeswoman reported that police had used “confidential informants and internet advertising in setting up the arrests,” and that “defendants [had] responded to the online advertising by appearing at an unidentified Winchester hotel.
 Police arrested them after they exchanged money for sex.”
 When asked about the impetus for the operation, the spokeswoman stated: